 Other Information & FAQs:

 What Will Be Done with the Ornaments?
-The ornaments will be used to decorate trees in the inpatient CF center.
-For every inpatient that comes through the doors to stay a few days, a week, two weeks, or any duration they will be allowed to choose any ornament to take off the tree and take home with them.
-Your heartfelt ornament will be a token of love they can treasure, even during a difficult hospital stay.
-After Christmas, nurses, doctors, respiratory & physical therapists, and other staff who treat patients with Cystic Fibrosis and have dedicated their lives to their care, will also be allowed to choose an ornament to take home from the remaining ornaments on the Christmas tree.
+The ornaments will be used to decorate a tree in the outpatient CF center.
+For every patient (child or adult) that comes through the doors for their check-ups during the season, they will be allowed to choose an ornament to take off the tree and take home with them.
+Your heartfelt ornament will be a token of love they can treasure.
+After Christmas, nurses, doctors, respiratory & physical therapists, researchers, and other staff who treat patients with Cystic Fibrosis and have dedicated their lives to their care, will also be allowed to choose an ornament to take home from the remaining ornaments on the Christmas tree.

 May I Send a Card with My Ornament?
 You may absolutely send a card with your ornament.
 If you send a card with your ornament, be sure to attach your ornament to your card in some way so the two remain together.

 Will I Get to See the Finished Tree?
 Not this year!
-Due to hospital regulations, we are not allowed in to decorate the tree.
+Due to hospital regulations, we may not be allowed to decorate the tree.
 I will be dropping off all of the ornaments and the nursing staff will be decorating for us.

 From the bottom of my heart, from all of us in the CF community who battle CF on a daily basis, we thank you for your time, energy, & thought you have put into making an ornament to give to someone who will spend their Christmas holiday away from family and in the confines of a hospital.
 Bless you.